JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/entropies.md

 genentropy
 ```
 ---
-Basically, given a [dataset](system_definition/#numerical-data) you can partition it into boxes to calculate an entropy.
+Basically, given a [`Dataset`](@ref) you can partition it into boxes to calculate an entropy.
 See below for a detailed example.

 !!! tip "Worried about memory overflow?
 Don't be!"
     Partitioning the dataset (i.e. doing a *histogram*) is in general a costly